The Missouri Innovation Campus was designed through a collaborative effort of business

 3. Submit your online application to Summit Technology Academy by going to the STA website at sta.lsr7.org.
 Check that you are interested in the MIC Program.

 4. Complete and submit an Eligibility form and Student MOU form that you will receive at the MIC enrollment meeting in March.

 5. Once accepted into the program, apply for admission to Metropolitan Community College and University of Central Missouri.

+One of the greatest obstacles to college completion is student debt.
+The MIC students will receive their first two years tuition-free, but they will be responsible for their textbooks and instructional materials.
+Additionally, The MIC works with students to seek new ways to assist students through student internships, grants, department and institutional scholarships, and low-interest loan programs to obtain their bachelor’s degrees with little to no student debt.
 Dual credit courses should be taken through MCC or UCM where possible.
 Those taken outside MCC or UCM will be reimbursed through receipt and grade transcript at the MCC dual credit tuition rate.
 It is the student’s responsibility to provide the program documentation to UCM for reimbursement.
 If a student drops or fails to obtain the required grade for a course, tuition for that course is the responsibility of that student and reimbursement to UCM will be required.